Bulls and Bears: 20 English Words for Finance You Simply Must Know

-Even though the news came out a while ago, it’s still an important topic for anyone in business.
+Even though the news came out a while ago, it shows how important it is for anyone in business to know financial vocabulary.

 3 Quick Tips for Increasing Your Financial Vocabulary